Newms34/imageMarkov/README.md

  Q. It doesn't really look like anything!

  A. This isn't supposed to be the next Monet.
 It's an examination of the theory.
 Translation: I suck @ art.

+ Q. Can't I just run it off of github?

+ A. You could, but... then I'd have to delete it from github.
+Please don't.
+Running it off of github is gonna make them hate me (for the data rates involved).
+Don't make github hate me.